How to Order Free At-Home COVID Tests From Government

-Per the CDC recommendations, you should take a test if you have COVID symptoms, if you've come in close contact with someone who has COVID (take the test at least five days after), or if you're gathering with a group of people and want to ensure you don't have COVID.
+Per the CDC recommendations, you should test if you currently have COVID symptoms, if you've come in close contact with someone who has COVID (but wait at least five full days after your exposure before testing), or if you're going to be in contact with someone at high risk for severe COVID-19 (especially if you are in an area with a medium or high COVID-19 community level).

 How to Order Free At-Home COVID-19 Tests From the Government